Search

 "Coordinating details can be harmful"

-Hans Liwång is a new professor of defence systems, a subject at the nexus of technological development, defence and major societal issues.
+Hans Liwång is a new professor of Systems Science for Defence and Security, a subject at the nexus of technological development, defence and major societal issues.
 He believes in diversity and diversification to create robustness in critical infrastructure.

-Defence systems was established as a new subject at the Swedish Defence University in 2019, and Hans Liwång is the first to be appointed professor in the field.
+Systems Science for Defence and Security was established as a new subject at the Swedish Defence University in 2019, and Hans Liwång is the first to be appointed professor in the field.

 The new position does not change much in everyday life, he believes.
 But as a professor for a new subject comes with a responsibility to represent it, while it is important to maintain a personal profile.